stephkananth/AR-Tetris-Starter-Code/README.md

     sceneView.addGestureRecognizer(tapGestureRecognizer)
 ```

 Now we need to create the method that we just told the ViewController to call when a user taps the screen.
-The method needs to have the `@objc` annotation and should take one parameter:
+The `onTap` method needs to have the `@objc` annotation and should take one parameter:
 `withGestureRecognizer recognizer: UIGestureRecognizer`.

 This method gets a point that the user tapped and checks to see if they tapped a place on a horizontal plane.
-This involves a ton of complicated three-dimensional math that Apple does for us so all you have to do is:
+This involves a ton of complicated three-dimensional math that Apple does for us and computes in the `translation` object as `x`, `y`, and `z`, so all you have to do is:

 ```swift
     let tapLocation = recognizer.location(in: sceneView)